sevagh/xumx-sliCQ/README.md

 ## Motivation

 Time-frequency masking is one strategy for music source separation, where the magnitude spectrogram of the mix is multiplied by an estimated target mask ([more background here](https://source-separation.github.io/tutorial/basics/tf_and_masking.html)).
 Open-Unmix uses the short-time Fourier transform (STFT) for the spectral representation of music, and learns to estimate the magnitude STFT of a target from the mixture.
-The STFT is useful in audio and music applications, but it has a uniform and fixed frequency and time resolution controlled by the window size, where one size does not fit all ([Simpson 2015](https://arxiv.org/abs/1504.07372), [Kavalerov et al. 2019](https://arxiv.org/abs/1905.03330)).
+The STFT is useful in audio and music applications, but it has a uniform and fixed time-frequency resolution controlled by the window size, where one size does not fit all ([Simpson 2015](https://arxiv.org/abs/1504.07372), [Kavalerov et al. 2019](https://arxiv.org/abs/1905.03330)).

 Transforms with nonuniform frequency spacing, leading to varying time-frequency resolution, can better represent the tonal and transient characteristics of musical signals.
 [Frequency-warped transforms](http://elvera.nue.tu-berlin.de/typo3/files/1015Burred2006.pdf) such as the [constant-Q transform](https://arrow.tudublin.ie/cgi/viewcontent.cgi?article=1007&context=argart) have been used in music source separation systems to improve over the STFT.